-PSSC-Parent School Support Committee
+PSSE-Parent School Support Committee

-Next Meeting: Mon.
+Next Meeting: Tues.
 Jan.
-20, 6:30p.m in the Library As set out in the NB Education Act of 2001, a Parent School Support Committee (PSSC) is a school community group having an advisory relationship with the school principal.
+19, 6:30p.m VIRTUALLY As set out in the NB Education Act of 2001, a Parent School Support Committee (PSSC) is a school community group having an advisory relationship with the school principal.

-We will be meeting Monday, January 20th.
-We typically meet the third Monday of the month at 6:30PM in the school library.
+We will be meeting Tuesday, January 19th.
+We typically meet the third Monday of the month at 6:30PM in the school library so this does represent a change.

-Our topics of discussion will be the School Improvement Plan, PSSC budget, Student Wellness Survey Questions and Parent Power Night Topic Suggestions.
+Our topics of discussion will be COVID updates as they pertain to the school environment, the School Improvement Plan, PSSC budget, Attendance, Behaviour and Achievement Data.